 The Raspberry Pi is pretty ubiquitous these days.
 It isn’t particularly fast, by any measure, but the latest, at the time of writing is the Pi4 B+ It has perfectly adequate performance for my needs, it’s easy to source, and infinitely hackable.

 I bought a USB 3.0-to-SATA active cable, and a 150Gb or so SSD from Crucial.
 I threw the latest Raspbian Buster Lite onto a micro SD card, and used the OpenMediavault 5.5.3 installer script like this:

 After a bunch of restarts, it was possible to connect to the admin console by simply pointing a browser at the PI’s IP address.

-The attached SSD was discovered in the OMV disk configurator and easily setup to provide a share which could be seen by my various devices over the network.
+The attached SSD was discovered in the OMV disk configurator and easily set up to provide a share that could be seen by my various devices over the network.

 What follows is a pretty crude build.

 A simple approach would be to make an adaptor plate to screw down to those mounting posts, with holes appropriate for the Pi4 and the SSD.
-Normally, I would reach for the laser cutter at this point, but like I said earlier, no Makerspace access, so I needed to either do it by hand, or use a 3D printer I had in my workshop.
+Normally, I would reach for the laser cutter at this point, but as I said earlier, no Makerspace access, so I needed to either do it by hand or use a 3D printer I had in my workshop.